Break Even (band)

 Break Even was an Australian hardcore punk band from Perth, which formed in 2005.
 For most of the band's run, the band was composed of Perri Basile on bass guitar, Mark Bawden on lead vocals, Simon Dreja on drums and Steffen Sciuto on guitar.
-Their debut album, The Bright Side, was release in June 2009 and was dedicated to the band's original guitarist Rowan Willoughby, who died in November 2008.
+Their debut album, The Bright Side, was released in June 2009 and was dedicated to the band's original guitarist Rowan Willoughby, who died in November 2008.
 The group split in July 2012 but reconvened in December 2014.
 The band has been inactive since 2016.